-For example, sliding knots work well with cotton, silk and leather cords and allows you to create a fastening that you can adjust accordingly.
+One popular method is using a sliding knot which works well with cotton, silk and leather cords and allows you to create a fastening that you can adjust accordingly.

-Toggle clasps are a really easy and secure way to fasten both necklets and bracelets as well as adding an extra feature to your design.
+Toggle clasps are a really easy and secure way to fasten both necklets and bracelets as well as adding extra interest and decoration to your design.

 All of our toggle clasps have closed loops attached to them ensuring they are secure when knotted onto threads.
 Ensure your design has enough weight to it to create resistance on the toggle clasp, otherwise, you risk it coming undone.

 Magnetic clasps are a really good option for those who struggle with fastening and unfastening clasps.
 We have magnetic clasps that come with loops ready to attach your design to.